 - Sex shop founder Amy Unicorn tells us that events like drag shows are a key part of her business.
 Music festivals, artisan markets, and other events may also work for you, depending on the nature of your product.

 - Formal trade shows or consumer shows are another type of event that can draw wholesale buyers and customers to your brand

 - Selling wholesale through other established retailers can expand your reach.
 Seventy percent of Emojibator’s business is wholesale, says Joe.

 - The next stage of your online sex toy business might be a physical retail store, where you can benefit from passerby traffic and local listings.
 Dabble in IRL selling with a pop-up shop first.

-- Online marketplaces like Amazon or Etsy are another option.
+- Online marketplaces are another option.
 Check with the platform’s terms of service to ensure that your products are approved on the site.

 “The biggest challenge has been raising awareness about our brand and products,” says Joe.
 “That’s why we’ve leaned in on our wholesale sales channel.
 We have been lucky to find reputable and certified partners around the world.”